Best Blue Light Glasses for Kids: Top 5 Tested & Reviewed

 Cons

 Stepping up to a $24.99 price point gets you actual HEV-Absorb technology that filters 90% of harmful blue light.
-Designed for ages 6 to 15, these use a TR90 silicone frame that feels distinctly premium.
+Sized for ages 6 to 15, these use a TR90 silicone frame that feels distinctly premium.
 These glasses filter 90% of blue light using HEV-Absorb technology with UV400 protection.
-The frame consists of super light TR90 silicone, designed to fit ages 6 to 15, and utilizes aviation-grade polycarbonate impact-resistant lenses.
+The frame consists of super light TR90 silicone, sized to fit ages 6 to 15, and features aviation-grade polycarbonate impact-resistant lenses.

 In our sleep latency trials, kids wearing these 90 minutes before bed fell asleep 22 minutes faster on average compared to those wearing clear budget lenses.
 The TR90 frames bend up to 90 degrees outward, eliminating the pressure headaches kids get after an hour of wearing cheap hard plastic.
 The main flaw is the heavy yellow tint, which aggressively color-shifts the screen and annoys younger gamers playing visually vibrant titles.
 We also noted the sizing runs incredibly loose on smaller six-year-old faces, making them better suited for ages eight and up.